Boston Herald

-The Boston Herald is an American daily newspaper whose primary market is Boston, Massachusetts, and its surrounding area.
+The Boston Herald is an American conservative daily newspaper whose primary market is Boston, Massachusetts, and its surrounding area.
 It was founded in 1846 and is one of the oldest daily newspapers in the United States.
 It has been awarded eight Pulitzer Prizes in its history, including four for editorial writing and three for photography before it was converted to tabloid format in 1981.
-The Herald was named one of the "10 Newspapers That 'Do It Right' in 2012 by Editor & Publisher.

 In December 2017, the Herald filed for bankruptcy.
 On February 14, 2018, Digital First Media successfully bid $11.9 million to purchase the company in a bankruptcy auction; the acquisition was completed on March 19, 2018.
 As of August 2018, the paper had approximately 110 total employees, compared to about 225 before the sale.

 History

-The Herald's history can be traced back through two lineages, the Daily Advertiser and the old Boston Herald, and two media moguls, William Randolph Hearst and Rupert Murdoch.
+The Herald's history traces back through two lineages, the Daily Advertiser and the old Boston Herald, and two media moguls, William Randolph Hearst and Rupert Murdoch.

-The original Boston Herald
+Founding

 The original Boston Herald was founded in 1846 by a group of Boston printers jointly under the name of John A. French & Company.
 The paper was published as a single two-sided sheet, selling for one cent.
 Its first editor, William O. Eaton, just 22 years old, said "The Herald will be independent in politics and religion; liberal, industrious, enterprising, critically concerned with literacy and dramatic matters, and diligent in its mission to report and analyze the news, local and global."

-In 1847, the Boston Herald absorbed the Boston American Eagle and the Boston Daily Times.
+In 1847, the Boston Herald absorbed the Boston American Eagle.